-The number of LinkedIn members worldwide is now over 645 million and continues to grow.
-Today, more and more users are actively engaging with their network by sharing business-focused content that address the specific concerns of the target audience.
+The number of LinkedIn members worldwide is now over 756 million and continues to grow.
+Today, more and more users are actively engaging with their network by sharing business-focused content that address the specific concerns of the .

-Two Key Elements of Approaching Buyers on LinkedIn
+Two Key Elements of a Cold Outreach on LinkedIn

 These are all elements of presenting sellers as trusted resources to prospects.
 These steps also increase credibility by showing that sellers understand the specific pain points facing your prospects and that they can solve them.

 If their profiles read like a resume or worse, is empty, your prospects will move on to the next person to find someone who addresses their concerns.
-Below are two elements of properly connecting with buyers on LinkedIn.
+Below are two elements to properly make a LinkedIn connection with buyers.